thradams/cake/ownership.md

 # Ownership checks for C

-The static ownership check is an experimental feature for Cake.
+The static ownership check is an experimental feature in Cake.
 It consists of two separate implementations.

 Part I focuses on introducing the concept of an owner qualifier in the type system and does not requires flow analysis.